iRNA-COSI/APAeval/execution_workflows/APAlyzer/README.md

 - condition: name of the condition (e.g control)
 - sample: name of the sample (e.g. control_replicate1)
-- bam: relative path from APAlyzer working directory to the BAM input file for the sample
+- bam: relative path from APAlyzer working directory / absolute path to the BAM input file for the sample

 It is important to name samples of the same condition with the exact condition name under the condition